Skip to Content

 Leaving Nahwitti River Camp, the first kilometre is an easy walk through the forest inland along the east bank of the Nahwitti River.
 Cross the river using the cable car, the first of two on the route.
 After the cable car, the trail follows the west bank of the Nahwitti River for a few minutes before climbing back up into the forest.
 The next few kilometres take you up and over a 120m-high-hill.

 About 4km from Nahwitti River Camp you’ll start to hear the ocean again as you descend over 200 wooden stairs at Long Leg Hill and emerge onto pebbly Tripod Beach.
 The cliffs at the west side of the beach are impassable at tides above about 2.5 metres and there is no inland trail.
 Be sure to time your hike well or else you could be stuck waiting here for hours.
-Thankfully when we had to wait for the tides in 2021 it was a beautiful sunny day and we had a great time playing cards!
+Thankfully when we had to wait for the tides on my most recent trip it was a beautiful sunny day and we had a great time playing cards!
 (See my North Coast Trail Guide for info on tide tables for the North Coast Trail.)

 Tripod beach tidal obstacle on the North Coast Trail.
 A key point on a North Coast Trail itinerary